servian/amazon-redshift-checklist/README.md

 5. [Monitoring](#monitoring)
 6. [Cluster](#cluster)

----

 ## How to use

 All items in the **Amazon Redshift Checklist** are required for the majority of the projects, but some elements can be omitted or are not essential.
 We choose to use 3 levels of flexibility:

-- :green_circle: means that the item is **recommended** but can be omitted in some particular situations.
+- :red_circle: means the item **can't be omitted** for any reason.
-- :yellow_circle: means that the item is **highly recommended** and can eventually be omitted in some really particular cases.
+- :yellow_circle: means the item is **highly recommended** and can eventually be omitted in some really particular cases.
-- :red_circle: means that the item **can't be omitted** by any reason.
+- :green_circle: means the item is **recommended** but can be omitted in some particular situations.

 Some resources possess an emoticon to help you understand which type of content / help you may find on the checklist: